HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

 Keeping the web app's manifest fully authored is essential to take advantage of advanced discoverability through online repositories, submissions to application stores, and more recently, a way to tap into advanced capabilities like share target and file handling for your app.
 Cutting edge work to <a hreflang="en" href="https://github.com/aarongustafson/pwa-widgets#how-widgets-are-represented-in-these-apis">enable Widgets based on PWA technology</a> is also being rooted in the manifest, proving the versatility of the file itself for advanced platform integration even further.

 {{ figure_markup(
-  caption="Percent of manifest files parseable on desktop.", content="95%", classes="big-number",
+  caption="Percent of manifest files parsable on desktop.", content="95%", classes="big-number",
   sheets_gid="717325565",